RishabhUmredkar/React/Notes.md

 ### ❓ Q5.
 What is React Fiber?

 **React Fiber** is the core engine of React responsible for handling its internal processes, such as the diffing algorithm, reconciliation, and rendering updates.
 It enables React to efficiently manage complex UI updates, prioritize tasks, and deliver smoother user experiences by breaking rendering work into smaller units.

+  React fiber is the react engine that handle all the internal working with the react like diffing Algorithm, Reconciliation and lot many things.

 ---